LF-digitala-kanaler/LFDS/content/components/web/text/lists.md

 intro: Lists can be used to make information stand out in contrast to a text block or to group similar information in an accessible way.
 Depending on use case we have different stylings.
-description: "Lists can be used to make information stand out in contrast to a text block or to group similar information in an accessible way. "
+description: 'Lists can be used to make information stand out in contrast to a text block or to group similar information in an accessible way. '
 previewImage: /img/lists.svg
 category: Text
 componentsNavigation: